jronallo/microdata_schemaorg_example/source/code4lib.html.md

 This is exactly the kind of attractive rich snippet we want users to see for digitized resources.
 The snippet includes the image and address to make a more clickable target.
-Hopefully the search engines will begin showing snippets for some of the types cultural heritage organizations are most likely to be making available.
+Hopefully the search engines will begin showing snippets for some of the item types cultural heritage organizations are most likely to be making available.

 ### time and Datatypes

-Another piece of data which would be good to add to the Photograph is the created date using the `dateCreated` property with an expected value of [`Date`](http://schema.org/Date).
+Another piece of data which would be good to add to the Photograph is the date created using the `dateCreated` property with an expected value of [`Date`](http://schema.org/Date).

 The Microdata specification (unlike RDFa and Microformats-2) does not provide a